observablehq/plot/docs/features/transforms.md

 Plot.contour(data, {width: w, height: h, fill: Plot.identity})
 ```

-This channel helper returns a source array as-is, avoiding an extra copy when defining a channel as being equal to the data:
+This channel helper returns a source array as-is, avoiding an extra copy when defining a channel as being equal to the data.